utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 ## Install

-If you wish the libraries and models to be usable anywhere on your system without specifying th paths, install as shown below.
+If you want the libraries and models to be usable anywhere on your system without specifying their paths, install as shown below.

 **Note: If you are using ubuntu, it is best to see the packaging section.**